D-J-Harris/chef/README.md

 ## TODO

 - [ ] Change `Operation` enum to not carry data.
 How does this impact performance, with improved cache locality of the enum
-- [ ] Move from HashMap for identifiers to a trie structure
+- [ ] Move from HashMap for identifiers (and parse rules?) to a trie structure
 - [ ] How can performance be improved by moving into unsafe and dealing with string pointers directly?

 ## Challenges